dopamine-s/845199-what-to-watch-10/Readme.md

 ## About

-#### Online cinema app.
+<p>Online cinema app.</p>

-#### In addition to watching movies it allows to log in, rate movies, add reviews and edit your personal watch list.
+<p>In addition to watching movies it allows to log in, rate movies, add reviews and edit your personal watch list.</p>

 ---